pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

 </div>

+Check a tweet text sample in the positive group, which seems more like neutral rather than positive.

 ```python
 # Check a text in the positive group
 pos_group.text[2]
 ```

     "Every single eligible American should have the opportunity to vote-by-mail this November.
 If it's good enough for Donald Trump then it's good enough for you and me."

+I measured scores and process time, using the functions shown below.

 ```python
 Vstart = time.time()